 Support for Aging Caregivers

 As healthcare improves and lifespans increase as a result, it is becoming much more common for caregivers to continue looking after their parent or loved one well into their 70s, and sometimes even beyond.
 When their help is needed the most, they may start finding it more difficult to commute or take care of basic chores, like shopping for food.
 In this case, the benefits of moving into a community with their loved one can seem obvious: They will not only find it easier to fulfill their caregiving responsibilities, but will also be more comfortable themselves with an easy, maintenance-free lifestyle.

 Improved Retirement Communities

-Many retirement facilities are not what they once used to be.
+Many retirement communities are not what they once used to be.
 In recent years, there has been much more of an emphasis on providing a range of services — from fully independent living to assisted living to more full-service nursing homes — that can meet the needs of a broader range of elders.
 Often, they also come with a host of other features, such as hiking trails and art galleries, that caregivers may find appealing.
 When paired with the convenience of living in proximity to the loved one in their care, moving into a community might be a good deal for everyone involved.

 Relief from Isolation

 For single caregivers, looking after an elder by themselves can be a lonely experience, especially if they require constant care.
-While moving them into an assisted living facility might help ease some of the burden and also open to senior up to new social experiences.
+While moving them into an assisted living community might help ease some of the burden and also open to senior up to new social experiences.
 However, it can still become overwhelming attending to their needs from afar.
-Just as it does for many elders, moving into a facility can provide caregivers with a community that they might otherwise lack.
+Just as it does for many elders, moving into a community can provide caregivers with a community that they might otherwise lack.
 As this option becomes more popular in the coming years, caregivers may even find that they have a new, supportive community to lean on during difficult times.